 Britton's long piece was subtitled above the byline, "Relentless.
 Ruthless.
 Genius.
 The many sides of Steve Cohen".
 Although, as I said, I really enjoyed the article, it also brought to mind the limitations of this sort of profile.
-You're trying to get a read on the person by piecing together some individual points of view on the man, but that always paints a fairly incomplete portrait.
+You're trying to get a read on the person by piecing together some individual points of view on the man, but that always paints a somewhat incomplete portrait.
 I'm certainly not interesting enough for the effort, but if you spent a couple of months interviewing some of the folks who know me, you'd likely wind up with something that just wouldn't represent me that well.
 With the exception of Lisa, most of the people who know me only know a small facet of who I am.
-Even I, as I've grown older, a little smarter, a little more self-aware and discerning, have come to see some of the things that I believed about myself years ago weren't completely on the money.
+Even I, as I've grown older, a little wiser, a little more self-aware and discerning, have come to see some of the things that I believed about myself years ago weren't entirely on the money.
 Moreover, I've changed enough over the years that folks who knew me pretty well 20 years ago wouldn't have all the great of a handle on who I am today.

-My point isn't to pick apart Britton's good work, but to note that you need to take everything in an attempt to shine a light on someone with a grain of salt.
+My point isn't to pick apart Britton's good work, but rather to note that you need to take everything in an attempt to shine a light on someone with a grain of salt.
 It's like watching a movie biography of a famous person.
-The good ones will try to reveal some truths about the person without pretending to be a definitive portrait.
+The good ones will reveal some truths about the person without pretending to be a definitive portrait.
 In that same spirit, I enjoyed Britton's piece for the chance to learn a bit more about Steve Cohen.

 One thing that the piece brought home to me was just how wild of a ride it's been for the past year or so, when word first came out that the Wilpons were going to sell the team.
 Honestly, I had pretty much given up on the Mets becoming any sort of first-class baseball operation under Fred and Jeff.
 I'm sure that many of you felt the same way.
-It used to really irritate me when some in the media bent over backwards to defend them by pointing out what a great guy Fred is, or blaming all of the team's problems on the Madoff fallout when there was a long track record of failure predating that mess.
+It used to really irritate me when some in the media bent over backward to defend them by pointing out what a great guy Fred is, or blaming all of the team's problems on the Madoff fallout when there was a long track record of failure predating that mess.
 One of the most bitterly disappointing moments of my Mets fanhood came last winter when the original sale to Steve Cohen fell through due to ridiculous demands that Fred and Jeff keep control for five years.

 The knowledge that the Mets were still for sale was somewhat comforting, but I honestly worried about going from the frying pan directly into the fire if a person or group gained control of the club that would prove to be as bad or (perish the thought) even worse than the Wilpons.

 I was gratified when Cohen did wind up as the new owner.
-Honestly, though, in my wildest dreams I didn't foresee the man being accessible to Mets fans on Twitter and greeting season ticket holders in person along with his wife.
-I'm sure the guy isn't perfect, but I honestly believe the Mets might have went from having arguably the worst ownership in New York sports to quite possibly the best.
+Honestly, though, in my wildest dreams, I didn't foresee the man being accessible to Mets fans on Twitter and greeting season ticket holders in person along with his wife.
+I'm sure the guy isn't perfect, but I honestly believe the Mets might have gone from having arguably the worst ownership in New York sports to quite possibly the best.
 I hoped for the best when the sale was happening, but I didn't foresee things going quite like this.

 But as cool and fun as the Twitter banter and interacting with season ticket holders has been, the real important stuff is the owner's commitment to building a first-class organization.
 For a team that has only made the playoffs three times this century (remember, 2000 is considered the last year of the twentieth century), what fans want most is to see their team at least reasonably contending for a playoff spot every year.